maschmann/MarkdownContentBundle/README.md

  * And the prefix for your content routes

 All URLs are dynamically generated and support subdirectories without limitations.
+MarkdowncontentBundle also supports translations!
+If you put your directory structure into a locale directory like ```content/en_US/mycoolfile.md``` it will be loaded either when using w3c urls with locale or if locale is set in your kernel.
+If you want locale urls, please enable the config directive.

 ## Basics
 Some things you need to know!